gabinsane/multimodal-vae-comparison/README.md

 ([paper](https://openreview.net/forum?id=5Y21V0RDBV)) and [DMVAE](https://github.com/seqam-lab/DMVAE) ([paper](https://github.com/seqam-lab/DMVAE)) models, but anyone is free to contribute with their own implementation.

-We also provide a custom synthetic bimodal dataset, called **CdSprites+**, designed specifically for comparison of the joint- and cross-generative capabilities of multimodal VAEs.
-You can read about the utilities of the dataset in the proposed paper (link will be added soon).
-This dataset extends the [dSprites dataset](https://github.com/deepmind/dsprites-dataset) with natural language captions and additional features and offers 5 levels of difficulty (based on the number of attributes) to find the minimal functioning scenario for each model.
+We also provide two custom synthetic multimodal datasets to evaluate multimodal VAEs more systematically:

+ - **CdSprites+** - this dataset extends the [dSprites dataset](https://github.com/deepmind/dsprites-dataset) with natural language captions and additional features and offers 5 levels of difficulty (based on the number of attributes) to find the minimal functioning scenario for each model.
 Moreover, its rigid structure enables automatic qualitative evaluation of the generated samples.
 For more info, see below.
+- **VILANRO-TRIMODAL** - a synthetic robotic dataset with three modalities - images, natural language descriptions and action sequences.
+The model has to learn the mapping between the initial top-view image of the scene, natural language instruction and a whole motion sequence (end-effector positions in the cartesian space + 1 value for gripper control).
+During testing, it has to produce the correct motion trajectory based on the image and instruction.

+Both datasets can be found below or on [Hugging Face](https://huggingface.co/datasets/gabinsane/VILANRO)

 [**Code Documentation & Tutorials**](https://gabinsane.github.io/multimodal-vae-comparison)